 Once the carpet gets dry, apply a thin layer of baking soda over the ash.
 This will not only deodorize the ash scent, but it will probably also soak some of the dirt and dust that is still there.
 Cover the entire ash area with a thin layer of baking soda.

 Give the baking soda a little time to set and absorb the ash smell.
 The more you leave the baking soda on, the more effective results you will notice.
 But at least you should wait an hour for it to set.
 In high-traffic areas, place tables and chairs on the carpet so people don’t walk on them.
 You can easily vacuum the ash and use paper towels until the liquid is absorbed.
 Still, you’ll notice that the foul smell of the ash stays on the carpet.
 Don’t forget to use cool water along with the baking soda until the stain disappears from the carpet.
 Repeat steps mentioned above, and you will end up with a clean carpet.
+Using baking soda, you can also remove various forms of juice and oil stains.

 If you can get a vacuum cleaner, do it now.
 Either way, you’ll have to wait at least an hour for the baking soda to come out.